PhantomCybernetics/phntm_bridge_client/README.md

 ### Configure the Agent
 The [Bridge Agent](https://docs.phntm.io/bridge/basics/agent-config.html) is a lightweight node that performs system monitoring and various related tasks.
-Typically, it's run in the same container as the Bridge, but can be also installed separately and run in multiple instances in case of a distributed system (hence the separatae configuration).
+Typically, it's run in the same container as the Bridge Client, but can be also installed separately and run in multiple instances in case of a distributed system (hence the separatae configuration).
 Here's an example config file, e.g. `~/phntm_agent.yaml`.
 ```yaml
 /**: